ScorexFoundation/sigmastate-interpreter/docs/perf-style-guide.md

 Looping pattern `for (x <- xs) { ... }` is used quite often due to it's convenience.
 It looks like `x is bound to each element and block of code is executed`.
 However it is desugared to `xs.foreach { x => ... }` which, besides
-execution of the block of code involves the following overhead points:
+execution of the block of code involves the following list of overheads:
 1) `foreach` method call
 2) allocation of lambda object
 3) boxing of lambda argument for every xs item (if xs values are not yet boxed)